una/personal-goals/happy-moments/happy-moments.md

 12/20/2015
 ---
 I made a last minute decision to see Star Wars tonight and Dan joined.
 It was so good!
 And then we hung out and chatted in the parking lot till 1 AM.

+12/21/2015
+---
+I went out with some friends to Weather Up (a bar) around 6 -- we ended up hanging out there and then at a pizza place until we were the last ones in the restaurant.
+It was great.
+The conversation was great.

+12/22/2015
+---
+I think I played about 4 hours of guitar band today at Chris' place after getting Korean barbecue with some friends.

+12/23/2015
+---
+Delanté came over today and helped me go through my closet to pick out clothes to keep and get rid of.
+Yayy for the help!